echoix/megalinter/README.md

 - Refactoring runtime in Python, for easier handling than bash thanks to [classes](https://github.com/oxsecurity/megalinter/tree/main/megalinter) and python modules
 - Everything related to each linter [in a single descriptor YML file](https://github.com/oxsecurity/megalinter/tree/main/megalinter/descriptors)
-  - easier evolutive maintenance
+  - Easier evolutive maintenance
-  - less conflicts to manage between PRs.
+  - Less conflicts to manage between PRs.
   - Few special cases require a [python linter class](https://github.com/oxsecurity/megalinter/tree/main/megalinter/descriptors))
 - [Default behaviours for all linters](https://github.com/oxsecurity/megalinter/blob/main/megalinter/Linter.py), with possibility to override part of them for special cases
 - Hierarchical architecture: Apply fixes and new behaviours to all linters with a single code update